Mr Edit logo

 Fortunately, there's cross-pollination at work here too.
 Each time an editor takes on a new project, he expands his "palette" of voices.
 That's an editors skill.
 Or ought to be if he or she is any good.

 No. The fact is, all writers borrow or steal ideas from other writers, and no editor can guarantee anything.
 That's the hard truth.
-You're never going to get total protection - just as an established published writer can never totally protect his or her body of work.
+You're never going to get total protection from a professional editing service—just as an established published writer can never totally protect his or her body of work.

 Writers routinely hijack character types.
 They change names.
 They change locations.
 They copy techniques and habits.
 They borrow nuances.
 I certainly do.